 What to look for: Sequential, cumulative instruction and practice opportunities for the full range of foundational skills that allow for flexibility in meeting the needs of a wide range of students.
 Materials also incorporate high-quality activities for those students who are able to reach mastery of the foundational skills with less practice.

-Where to look: Conduct a full reading of several lessons and the associated questions and task sets.
+Where to look: Conduct a full reading of several lessons and the associated question and task sets.

-Rating -------- --
+Ra tir ng ---- ----- ----